 Farmer’s Lung

-Air that farmers breathe is contaminated with toxic gases or particulate matter that is dangerous.
-Continuous exposure to these contaminants leads to the condition called farmers lung.
+The air that farmers breathe is contaminated with toxic gases or particulate matter that is dangerous.
+Continuous exposure to these contaminants leads to the condition called farmers’ lungs.

-Farmers lung is a hypersensitivity allergy reaction that is caused by breathing in dust from moldy hay, grain handling, feed handling and livestock confinement systems or other agricultural products.
+Farmer lung is a hypersensitivity allergy reaction that is caused by breathing in dust from mouldy hay, grain handling, feed handling livestock confinement systems or other agricultural products.

 The hypersensitive inflammatory response in farmer’s lung can become a chronic condition that is dangerous.
 Initially, the disease starts as a sudden attack or slowly progressive disease and it causes breathing problems.
 Avoiding the exposure to dust and moldy crops is beneficial but long-term exposure causes permanent damage to lung causing physical disability or even death.